Economy of Rwanda: Tourism and services

-Rwanda's tourism is centred on the attractions of Volcanoes National Park (PNV) with its six volcanoes and the protected population of mountain gorillas made famous by Dian Fossey.
-Additionally, tourism is drawn to central Africa's largest protected wetland Akagera National Park, with its populations of hippopotami, cape buffalo, zebras, elephants, elands, and other big game animals.
-Birdwatching-related tourism has a potential to develop as well, especially in Nyungwe National Park, among the largest uncut forest reserves in Africa.
-Nyungwe National Park is home to over 300 species of birds.
-And a vast variety of wild life as well.
+Rwanda's tourism is centred on the attractions of Volcanoes National Park with its five volcanoes and the protected population of mountain gorillas made famous by Dian Fossey.
+Additionally, tourism is drawn to east-central Africa's largest protected wetland, Akagera National Park, with its populations of Big 5 (including lions and rhinos), hippopotami, Cape buffalo, zebras, elephants, and elands.
+Birdwatching is also a major draw, especially in Nyungwe National Park, one of the largest uncut forest reserves in Africa, home to over 300 bird species and a vast variety of wildlife.

 Several memorial sites associated with the Rwandan genocide have begun to generate significant dark tourism.
 For example, the Gisozi Genocide Memorial Site in the Gasabo District of Kigali—the burial place of approximately 300,000 victims of the genocide—has a related genocide exhibition area and library and has plans to develop a teaching centre on the history of the genocide.
 Another major genocide-related memorial centre attracting tourists is the Murambi Genocide Memorial Site housed in the former Murambi Technical School where 45,000 people were murdered and 850 skeletons and mummified remains of the victims are on display.

 Two other major memorial sites associated with the genocide are in Kicukiro District: Rebero Genocide Memorial Site where 14,400 victims are buried and the Nyanza-Kicukiro Genocide Memorial Site where 5,000 victims were killed after Belgian soldiers who serving in the United Nations peacekeeping forces abandoned them.
 In Kibungo Province, the site of the Nyarubuye Massacre is home to the Nyarubuye Genocide Memorial Site where an estimated 20,000 victims were killed after seeking refuge in the Roman Catholic church and homes of the nuns and priest there.